WJ714/Bridginggap-flux/README.md

 - Andrew D. Richardson: critical suggestions for the analysis
 - Thomas Wutzler: sharing knowledge about REddyProc
 - Darby Bergl: sharing experience of building up binder
-- Brian Wang and Weijie Zhang: careful review the tutorials
+- Brian Wang and Weijie Zhang: reviewing the codes
+- Oscar Zimmerman: being the first audience for the tutorials